mfkiwl/RPX-100-SDR/sdrsrv/readme.md

 <h2>Interface</h2>

-You can control the SDRangel application (server or GUI) by the means of the REST API.
-For SDRangel server the REST API is the only interface as there is no GUI.
+You can control the rpx-100 application (server or GUI) by the means of the REST API.
+For rpx-100 server the REST API is the only interface as there is no GUI.
 The network interface on which the REST API server listens can be controlled with the `-a` option and its port with the `-p` option.
 By default the server listens on the loopback address `127.0.0.1` and port `8091`

 <h3>Documentation</h3>

-The API documentation is accessible online when the SDRangel application (GUI or server) is running at the address and port specified in the program options.
+The API documentation is accessible online when the rpx-100 application (GUI or server) is running at the address and port specified in the program options.
 The default is [http://127.0.0.1:8091](http://127.0.0.1:8091).

 The documentation home page dispays two links on the left:

 ![API documentation home](../doc/img/APIdocHome.png)

   - **Static HTML2 documentation**: classical HTML based documentation
   - **Interactive SwaggerUI documentation**: dynamic interactive documentation using the [SwaggerUI](https://swagger.io/tools/swagger-ui/) interface.
-It offers a way to visualize and interact with the running SDRangel application API’s resources.
+It offers a way to visualize and interact with the running rpx-100 application API’s resources.

 <h3>Python examples</h3>

-In the `swagger/sdrangel/examples/` directory you can check various examples of Python scripts interacting with an instance of SDRangel using the REST API.
+In the `swagger/rpx-100/examples/` directory you can check various examples of Python scripts interacting with an instance of rpx-100 using the REST API.